jgreener64/jgreener64.github.io/posts/technical_report.md

   </div>
 </div>
 ~~~
-*Competely accurate image of a small molecule binding to a protein.
+*Completely accurate image of a small molecule binding to a protein.
 If we solve this problem, we solve drug discovery.*

 How did we do this?
 We will say it was due to an innovative model architecture, and nobody can complain because there is no chance of anyone seeing the code.
 Too much risk of people finding our licence violations for that.
-It was really because we joined forces with other industry partners to freely share data amongst non-academics.
+It was really because we joined forces with other industry partners to freely share data among non-academics.
 Oh, and we added a new activation function we heard someone talking about at NeurIPS.

 Our model generalises well across biology.
 For example, we took one protein kinase out of the dataset, left the other 500 in, and found excellent performance on the held-out protein.
 In fact, you don't even need to provide the target: we can rank a series of ligands without knowing what you want them to bind to.
 Our model generalises to unseen proteins.
 You'll have trouble proving us wrong there, because any protein you can provide has been seen.